Nudge Update from the Trenches

 NUDGE: (n) a light touch or push. poke, prod, jog, jab.

 The history of using mobile phones for text support nudges for students at UW Tacoma seems long to our tech innovators, but in terms of the culture of a college campus, it's been the blink of an eye.
 We recently read that millennials check their phones 40-75 times a day, and they attempt to respond to texts immediately.
-They're also infamous for not checking email.
-Our campus recognized this early on and based on the the Case for Nudge Analytics (Carmean and Mizzi, 2010)i, began searching for ways to reach out via the millennial's omnipresent cellphone.
+They're also infamous for not checking email (~50% never opened), if not from their instructors.
+Our campus recognized this early on, and based on the the Case for Nudge Analytics (Carmean and Mizzi, 2010)i, began searching for ways to reach out via the millennial's omnipresent cellphone.

 In 2012, we found a solution for mobile support nudges via a partnership with a higher education mobile texting platform that keeps students on track by sending them unique, personalized nudges related to their academics, time and stress management, engagement, and information on campus resources for success.

 Our retention of first-year students rose 5.7% for that 2014 entering class (77.4% retained to Fall 2015) and we saw similar results with our 2015 cohort (76.3% retained).
-We continue to work on improving content, support and messaging in our efforts to support students through the first year experience.
+We continue to experiment with new tools and work on improving content, support and messaging in our efforts to support students through the first year experience.